-- NOTE: For IEEE 1394 camcorders, see also chapter 7, "Using IEEE 1394 Devices." - Connect either an S-Video or composite video cable from VIDEO OUT on the camcorder to INPUT 3/VIDEO or S-VIDEO on the TV.
+NOTE: For IEEE 1394 camcorders, see also later in this chapter under "IEEE 1394 Devices."

+- Connect either an S-Video or composite video cable from VIDEO OUT on the camcorder to INPUT 3/VIDEO or S-VIDEO on the TV.
 Connect only one type of video cable; S-Video is recommended, if available. - Connect left (white) and right (red) audio cables from AUDIO OUT on the camcorder to INPUT 3/ AUDIO L and AUDIO R on the TV.

-Figure 16.
+Figure 13.
 Analog connections for a camcorder